Opentrons/opentrons/opentrons-ai-server/README.md

    1. This will create a `.python-version` file in this directory
 1. select the node version with `nvs` or `nvm` currently 18.19\*
 1. Install pipenv and python dependencies `make setup`
+1. to build and deploy you must have
+1. AWS credentials and the right roles
+1. docker installed

 ## Install a dev dependency